 Though they are mostly used by tradesmen, they may come in handy for a range of DIY projects like painting and even maintenance; like repairing gables and changing security lights among many other domestic uses.
 But shopping for the best product remains a problem for many would-be buyers.
 For this reason, we decided to review some of the best models in the market that should be on your wish list.

-So, without further ado, here are our top picks for the best extension ladders in 2018.
+So, without further ado, here are our top picks for the best extension and telescoping ladders.